1. Oil the Vegetables Lightly

 3. Use a Skewer or a Grill Basket for Small Pieces

 Cherry tomatoes, zucchini rounds, and mushrooms are great on the grill, but they’re a little unwieldy.
 To keep smaller vegetables or pieces of fruit from rolling around or falling though the grate, pierce them on a skewer or use a grill basket.
-If you don’t have a grill basket, fold a 24-inch-long piece of heavy-duty foil in half and crimp up the edges to create a lip; this “basket” will prevent the food from falling through while they still get plenty of smokey flavor.
+If you don’t have a grill basket, fold a 24-inch-long piece of heavy-duty foil in half and crimp up the edges to create a lip; this “basket” will prevent the food from falling through.

 4. Cut Smaller Pieces for Quicker Cooking

 How you cut your vegetables dictates how quickly they will cook.
-Cut them into smaller pieces if you want your vegetables to cook more quickly (and use a skewer to keep the on the grill).
-Cut round vegetables like onions or eggplant into thin “rounds”-you’ll get more surface area, which allows for a crispier outside, and because they’re thin, they’ll cook quickly.
-Cut long vegetables like squash or eggplants into planks (long, thin pieces) for faster cooking, or cut them in half for low and slow cooking over medium grill heat.
+Cut them into smaller pieces if you want your vegetables to cook faster (and use a skewer to keep the on the grill).
+Cut round vegetables like onions or eggplant into thin “rounds”—you’ll get more surface area, which allows for a crispier outside, and because they’re thin, they’ll cook quickly.
+Cut long vegetables like squash or eggplants into long, thin pieces for faster cooking, or cut them in half for slow cooking over medium grill heat.

 5. Try Cooking in Packets

-Don’t feel like babysitting your vegetables on the grill?
-Try cooking them in packets instead.
+If you don’t want to babysit your vegetables on the grill, try cooking them in packets.
 This method works great for dense vegetables like potatoes, sweet potatoes, or other root vegetables.
-Simply place a 24-inch-long piece of foil on the counter and lightly coat with nonstick cooking spray.
+Place a 24-inch-long piece of foil on the counter and lightly coat with nonstick cooking spray.
 Arrange thinly-sliced vegetables on a single layer, slightly overlapping, on the foil.
 Leave a two-inch border on all sides.
-Fold foil over and pinch the edges together, making a packet.
-Place the packet on the grill.
-Cover the grill and cook until the vegetables are tender (about 12 to 15 minutes, for potatoes).
+Fold foil over and pinch the edges together, making a packet, and place it on the grill.
+Cover the grill and cook until the vegetables are tender (about 12 to 15 minutes for potatoes).
 When you open a packet to check doneness, be careful of steam.